h-almjeiwel/google-play-store-eda/README.md

 ## Key Insights

 - The Family category has the highest number of apps, while the Game category leads in total installs.
-- Free applications significantly outnumber paid apps across major categories.
+- Free apps clearly outnumber paid apps across major categories.
 - Most paid apps are priced between $1 and $5.
 - Gaming, Communication, and Tools generate the highest total install volumes.
 - Apps priced above $50 are rare within the dataset.